Amelanchier alnifolia 'Honeywood'

 - Orchard/Edible Landscaping

-Honeywood Saskatoon will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
+Honeywood Saskatoon will grow to be about 10 feet tall at maturity, with a spread of 7 feet.
 It tends to be a little leggy, with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.
+This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.